wilson0x4d/appsettings2/README.md

 When accessing hierarchical data with `get(...)` you can use a double-underscore delimiter or a colon delimiter, they are equivalent.
 Devs and Ops from different walks will likely prefer one form over the other, so both are supported.

-## Binding to Configuration Data
+### Binding to Configuration Data

 It's also possible to bind configuration data to complex types.
-While some of the implementation is currently naive, it should work well for the vast majority of use-cases.
-If you find your particular edge case does not work well please reach out to me and I will work with you to implement a sensible solution.
+While some of the implementation is currently naive, it should work well for the vast majority of use cases.
+If you find your particular case does not work well please reach out to me and I will work with you to implement a sensible solution.
 Consider the following Python code:

 ```python
 json = """{